The Best Hikes In French Polynesia

 More info: Top 10 Things to do in Tahiti

 Mount Teurafaatiu – Maupiti

-Known as the “authentic island”, Maupiti lies at the very edge of the Society Islands, a symbolic position for an island in which locals decided to keep things the way they were and reject mass tourism.
-Challenging to pronounce, the hike to Mount Teurafaatiu (380m) is a great excuse for taking a break from the pristine beaches of Maupiti.
+Known as the “authentic island,” Maupiti lies at the very edge of the Society Islands, a symbolic position for an island where locals decided to keep things the way they were and reject mass tourism.
+Challenging to pronounce, the hike to Mount Teurafaatiu (380m) is an excellent excuse for taking a break from the pristine beaches of Maupiti.
 The steep trail snakes its way along the cliffs overlooking the only village on the island, with incredible views of the lagoon and the extended runway.
 What you see from the rocky summit will live in your memory for eternity, striking colors of the lagoon on a clear day, Bora Bora in the far distance.
-There’s a very good chance you’ll have the summit all to yourself and be sure to bring some snacks as you’ll want to stay here for a good few hours.
+There’s a good chance you’ll have the summit all to yourself.
+Just be sure to bring some snacks as you’ll want to stay here for a good few hours.

 More info: Maupiti Travel Guide

 Now that we’ve covered the best hikes in French Polynesia, I hope you realize there’s plenty to do than just beaches and cocktails.
 So don’t forget to pack your hiking gear and take advantage of other resources on this website to plan your vacation in paradise.